NikitaBogoslovskiy/AvatarAnimation/README.md

 ## Installation
 The project was developed and tested on Windows 10 using Python 3.9 and packet manager pip.

-First of all, you need to install PyTorch framework.
+Firstly you need to install PyTorch framework.
 In order to do that you should follow the [link](https://pytorch.org/get-started/locally/) and choose parameters of installation, in particular:
 * PyTorch Build - Stable
 * Your OS - Windows
 * Package - Pip